What Do Atheists Believe in If They Don't Believe in Heaven?

 This event really made me think about death and what I believed.
 I’ve never liked the concepts of heaven and hell.
 To me they are illogical and people use these concepts to scare people into behaving the way society wants people to behave.
 I didn’t just decide to become an atheist.
 It took 15 years of researching every religion and philosophy I came across to really decide that I didn’t believe in supernatural entities controlling and determining human fates.
 Even though I don’t like ideas such as heaven or hell, I also don’t like the idea that after we die that it is just the end.
 The idea that a person who was once full of life could just cease to exist is terrifying.
 Based on my education though, that it what I have been lead to believe is the most probable truth.
 I could be wrong.
 I admit that science doesn’t know everything but out of all the research I have done over the years, scientific explanations make the most sense to me.

-Have you ever been to the Grand Canyon or up in the Smokey Mountains and seen how beautiful the world is?
+Have you ever been to the Grand Canyon or up in the Smokey Mountains to see how beautiful the world is?
+Have you ever stopped to look around at how amazing the world is?
 I sometimes am overwhelmed with how perfect the natural world is, and to me sitting on top of a mountain and embracing the wonders of nature is just as spiritual of an experience as many people get by going to church.
 Isn't the process of being born and growing up and maturing amazing as well.
 If you stop to think about who you are, the changes you go through as you age, and everything you have done in your life, every moment could be seen as phenomenal.

 The world we live in is a kind of heaven even though it may be hard to see it that way when there is so much bad at the forefront of our attentions.
 I think the most wonderful ability humans have is the ability to feel emotions like love, compassion, loyalty, and hope.
 We have the ability to love others, sometimes so much that it feels like your heart will burst.
 That's how I feel about my husband and if I died tomorrow I'm so glad that I got to feel that overwhelming, heart-bursting kind of love just once because it is has been the most wonderful feeling.